xplosionmind/tommi.space/content/notes/public/Delete an account.md

 ### Portability and Erasure

 ```
-Good afternoon, I'd like to claim my GDPR rights of access, erasure, portability (Art.
+Good afternoon, I would like to claim my GDPR rights of access, erasure, portability (Art.
 15, Art.
 17 and Art.
 20 respectively) by receiving a copy of all my data in your possession.
 After that, I request the complete and permanent deletion of my account and the complete erasure from your database of all the data linked to it.
 After the erasure has taken place, I request also the deletion of the record of these emails.

 Thank you very much.
 Best regards.